SeSa-1988/django-docker-starter/README.md

 # Python template for a SaaS Project.

-The goal is to provide a comfortable starting point with step by step Instructions for SaaS projects with this tech stack: <br>
+This is my step by step process for new SaaS projects.

+You have no idea, what you are doing, but you want to do it right.
+At least that has been my goal.
+So i decided to go with Docker, Code Quality checks, Django and Tailwind + HTMX.
+This is the tech stack:<br>

 - Docker
 - Django
 - Postgresql (instead of sqlite)